TinkerGuy/ESP32-PirateAudio/README.md

 On the Pirate board are two MAX9857 I2S amps (2x 3W), a SPI display with ST7789 controller and four buttons.
 Which connections are necessary to be able to use all functions further, I took from this page ([Link](https://de.pinout.xyz/pinout/pirate_audio_3w_amp# "Link")).
 Unfortunately there is lack of one needed pin, which took me some time to find.
 The display is not powered by the 5V supply via a voltage regulator, but it gets its 3.3V voltage directly from the Raspberry via pin17.
 And only via pin17 and not via pin1.
-Although on the Raspberry Pi Pin1 and Pin17 carry 3,3V, on the Pirate board only Pin17 is connected.
 My first PCB design did not have this connection.
 I did connect 3.3V to Pin1, but I did not connect it to Pin17.
 Therefore I had to manual solder this bridge.
 In the meantime I changed the PCB design, now there is 3,3V at Pin1 as well as at Pin17.
 Now the Pirate board works well on my ESP32 board.